Sweet and Sour Shrimp

 9

-Remove from heat and drizzle with sesame oil.
+Drizzle with sesame oil, then transfer to a serving platter.
 Garnish with sliced green onions and sesame seeds.
-Serve immediately over steamed white rice or fried rice.
+Serve immediately over steamed rice.

 Equipment